 - Build and maintain connections with top talent: reaching out to employees’ talent networks or applicants who have either applied to openings or signed up for job alerts can help reduce the time and effort required to bring in top talent.
 It will also boost the likelihood of finding candidates who align with your company values.

 These are stressful, uncertain times for any business.
-Hopefully you don’t have to put your software development on hold to outlast a pandemic-driven hiring freeze, but, if you do, adapting your technical hiring processes, partnering with outside contractors, and preparing recruitment efforts for a post-coronavirus world can help you address your development needs from a safe distance.
+Hopefully you don’t have to put your software development on hold to outlast a pandemic-driven hiring freeze, but, if you do, adapting your technical hiring processes, partnering with outside contractors, and preparing recruitment efforts for a post-coronavirus world can help you address your software development needs from a safe distance.